-If a student exceeds the allowable absences for each particular course, the instructor will inform the student that he/she has been cut from the class.
-If the student contacts the instructor within three school days from the cut-out date, the student may be reinstated into the class with the understanding that he/she cannot have additional absences.
+If a student exceeds the allowable absences for each particular course, the instructor will inform the student has been cut from the class.
+If the student contacts the instructor within three school days from the cut-out date, the student may be reinstated into the class with the understanding that the student cannot have additional absences.
 A reinstatement form may be filled out by the instructor which will be signed by both the student and instructor.
 A copy will be given to the student.